-Any exact duplicate deed may be recorded under code 41.
-Please note that these are typically administrative errors or electronic processing errors by the title company and are not the same as corrective deeds (which should be recorded under code 11).
-Please maintain a spreadsheet which includes the original deed and all duplicates.
-The spreadsheet should include: book/page or instrument number, parcel ID number, sale price, sale qualification code, date of sale, grantor, and grantee.
-Email the spreadsheet to Jennifer Rosenzweig prior to submitting the April 1st SDF.
+Any exact duplicate deed may be recorded under Code 41.
+Please note that these are typically administrative errors or electronic processing errors by the title company and are not the same as corrective deeds (which should be recorded under Code 11).
+Please maintain a spreadsheet that includes the original deed and all duplicates.
+The spreadsheet should include book/page or instrument number, parcel ID number, sale price, sale qualification code, date of sale, grantor, and grantee.
+Email the spreadsheet to Derek Salyer before submitting any SDF.